-The FIQ is a disease-specific, self-report instrument developed and validated in 1991 to measure health status in patients with fibromyalgia (5).
-Modifications were made in 1997, 2002 and 2009, each with different scoring systems.
+The FIQ is a disease specific, self-report instrument developed and validated in 1991 to measure health status in patients with fibromyalgia (5).
+Modifications were made in 1997, 2002, and 2009, each with different scoring systems.
 Subscales in the original 1991 version, which was applied in this study, include physical function (10 sub-items), feel good (1 item), missed work (1 item), do job (1 item), pain (1 item), fatigue (1 item), rested (1 item), stiffness (1 item), anxiety (1 item), and depression (1 item).
 The physical function items use a 4-point Likert scale response set ranging from "always to never".
 The feel good item response set is the number of days of the past week.
 The work missed item response is the number of workdays in the past week.
 The other symptom-based items use 100-mm anchored visual analogue scales.
-The score for each item, all standardized to range from 0 to 10, can be reported individually or summed to report a FIQ total score ranging from 0 to 100, with higher scores indicating more disease impact.
-The FIQ is one of the most widely used assessment instruments in fibromyalgia populations, having been cited in over 300 papers and recommended as a primary efficacy end-point in fibromyalgia clinical trials (6).
+The score for each item, all standardised to range from 0-10, can be reported individually or summed to report a FIQ total score ranging from 0-100, with higher scores indicating more disease impact.
+The FIQ is one of the most widely used assessment instruments in fibromyalgia populations, having been cited in over 300 papers and recommended as a primary efficacy endpoint in fibromyalgia clinical trials (6).
+Adequate test-retest stability (7) and concurrent validity of the FIQ subscales, including depression and anxiety subscales, are reported (5).

-Generalized Anxiety Disorder (GAD-10)
+Generalised Anxiety Disorder (GAD-10)

-GAD-10 is a self-report instrument developed from the Hamilton 6-item anxiety scale (HAM-A6) to assess the severity of generalized anxiety, but is not a diagnostic tool.
-It contains 10 items, each of which are scored on a 6-point Likert scale according to how much of the time the individual symptom has been present during the past 14 days; 0 representing "the symptom has not been present at all" and 5 representing "the symptom has been present at all" and 5 series are summed up with a theoretical score range from 0 to 50.
-Scores between 15 and 19 are suggested to represent mild anxiety disorder, between 20 and 29 moderate anxiety disorder, and between 30 and 50 severe anxiety disorder (7).
+GAD-10 is a self-report instrument developed from the Hamilton 6-item anxiety scale (HAM-A6) to assess the severity of generalised anxiety, but is not a diagnostic tool.
+It contains 10 items, each of which are scored on a 6-point Likert scale according to how much of the time the individual symptom has been present during the past 14 days; 0 representing 'the symptom has not been present at all' and 5 representing 'the symptom has been present all of the time'.
+Scores are summed up with a theoretical score range from 0-50.
+Scores between 15-19 are suggested to represent mild anxiety disorder, between 20-29 moderate anxiety disorder, and between 30-50 severe anxiety disorder (8).